Edwin-Luijten/node-aws-lambda/README.md

 }) as { error: ValidationError, value: EventRegistration };

 if (error) {
-    // The response utility will transform the Joi.ValidationError according to our specs. return response.code(HttpStatusCode.BAD_REQUEST).with(error).send();
+    // The response utility will transform the Joi.ValidationError. return response.code(HttpStatusCode.BAD_REQUEST).with(error).send();
     // Otherwise you can use `transformError(error)`
     const errors = transformErrors(error);